Jay-Idrees/SAS-Progamming-Clinical-Trials/readme.md

     - `proc freq`
         - Can be used to detect missing values
     - `proc univariate`
         - Descriptive statistics.
-Options plots, ods graphics on
+Options plots, ods graphics on.
+Performs one sample t test
+    - `proc ttest`
+        - you can also specify the option of paired
     - `proc transpose`
         - Converting data frin long to wide and from wide to long.
 Alternatively this can also be done using a ` data doloop`
     - `data`
         - keep and drop options.
 Note that the lable option for data set is not the same as the lable option for a variable
+    - `proc report`
+        - For generating analysis reports.
+Has options to `compute`, `analysis` options
 - **Transform Clinical Trials Data**
     - Transforming data from long to wide and wide to long
     - `doloop`, `proc transpose`